 When a person is seeking a virtual workplace, it is crucial they do their homework.
 If a candidate doesn’t know what we do when I call them or have any idea about our story or culture, it is a clear indicator that they won’t be a fit.
 They should also have an understanding of remote work in general.
 Virtual work isn’t for everyone, but 100% remote work is life-changing for many of our team members and is part of the formula for our company’s success.

 "Before joining continued, many of us endured long commutes, worked excessively long hours, or spent too much time away from our families.
 Joining continued changed that and marked a positive shift in our lives."

 Before joining continued, many of us endured long commutes, worked excessively long hours, or spent too much time away from our families.
 Joining continued changed that and marked a positive shift in our lives.
 No commute means more time to give yourself, your family, and your overall health and wellness—and that means a less stressful existence.
 Couple a less stressful life with a warm, collaborative, and connected team, and you have the magic sauce that is evidenced by our extremely low turnover and high levels of engagement at continued.

 Asher Primrose brings more than 20 years of Human Resources experience in small and medium-sized companies with deep specialty in performance management and employee/manager development.

 She came to continued after 12 years with Hitachi Consulting, where she led their global performance management strategy and programs.
 In her role, she manages all aspects of HR including recruiting, employee engagement and development, company culture enhancement, management training, performance management, compensation strategy, benefits and wellness programs, HR policy, and employee data management.

 Asher has a BA in Sociology from UCLA and is a Certified Birkman Method consultant.
-She lives in Los Angeles with her husband, two children, and two dogs.
+She lives in Los Angeles with her two children and two dogs.